 the GMANE email archive~\cite{GMANE}, which consists of more than 20,000 email lists and more than 130,000,000 messages~\cite{GMANEwikipedia}.
 These lists cover a variety of topics, mostly technology-related.
-The archive can be described as a corpus with metadata of its messages, including sent time, place, sender name, sender email address.
+The archive can be described as a corpus with metadata of its messages, including sent time, place, sender name, and sender email address.

 The GMANE usage in scientific research is reported in studies of isolated lists and of lexical innovations~\cite{GMANE2,bird}.
-The scripts for gathering and processing GMANE email messages are given in Appendix~\ref{scripts}.
+The computer scripts for gathering and processing GMANE email messages are given in Appendix~\ref{scripts}.

-Four email lists were selected for their diversity, then making it easier to infer general properties.
+Four email lists were selected for their diversity, making it easier to infer general properties.

 \begin{itemize}